 - Through community influencers: Community influences like religious and community leaders, gram pradhans, panch, and ward members, among others, may be identified and engaged with.
 They can play a critical role in influencing the vaccine-hesitant group.

 - Regular activities that explain the importance of vaccination, its safety, efficacy, and possible side effects need to be initiated and increased.
-Such activities, including social media campaigns, mass media campaigns, informative caller tones, wall paintings, and hoardings could prove vital in dealing with misinformation and influencing the decisions of people to get vaccinated.
+Such activities, including social media campaigns, mass media campaigns, informative caller tones particularly voiced or fronted by a famous non-controversial celebrity like sports personality or film stars, wall paintings, and hoardings could prove vital in dealing with misinformation and influencing the decisions of people to get vaccinated.
+A lot of action is already happening through ATL channels but it needs to increase as we vaccinate early adopters and start to target hesitant population.

 Incentives can play a key role in motivating people to take vaccines.
 These may be in the form of financial incentives or non-financial incentives.